Cruising Guide Barcelona

-Stick to the mainland and head north east to enjoy the fabulous rugged coastline of Costa Brava with some of the best beaches in Europe and little bays dotted all along its length from the town of Blanes, right up to the French border.
-You’ll be dazzled by the breathtaking landscapes, and, with one of the highest concentrations of Michelin-starred chefs in Spain, this stretch of coast is a gastronomic delight too.
+Stick to the mainland and head northeast to discover the rugged coastline of Costa Brava.
+With some of the best European beaches, little bays are dotted along the shore from Blanes, right up to the French border.
+The landscapes are breathtaking, and the cuisine is out of this world; many of Spain's Michelin-starred chefs are based here.

-The municipality of Begur lies about halfway up the Costa Brava coastline and is popular for its pretty beaches, fine cuisine and historic charm.
-The town of Begur is well known for its classy restaurants and boutique shops, and there is a myriad of charming cobbled streets and dainty alleyways to explore.
+The municipality of Begur is popular for its beautiful beaches, excellent cuisine and rustic charm.
+The town itself is well known for its fine restaurants and boutique shops, and there are many charming streets and dainty alleyways to explore.

-Sa Riera is a pretty little fishing village close to the town of Begur.
-Set amongst pine covered cliffs, this secluded cove boasts a beautiful sandy beach and clear blue turquoise waters making it an excellent spot for swimming and snorkelling.
-Onshore you will find a small selection of good restaurants and cafes offering tantalizing cuisine and local wines.
-Although Sa Riera can be popular in the summer months, it has remained relatively undeveloped and, as such, has retained its historic charm and magical allure.
+Sa Riera is a pretty fishing village close to the town of Begur.
+This secluded cove is set amongst pine-covered cliffs and boasts a beautiful sandy beach.
+The clear turquoise waters make it an excellent spot for swimming and snorkelling too.
+Onshore, a small selection of restaurants and cafes offer delicious Spanish cuisine and local wines.
+Although popular in the summer months, Sa Riera is relatively undeveloped and, has retained a historical charm and magical allure.

 Cap de Creus